liofal/streamlink/README.md

 I cleaned up and adapted following my requirements and added a slack integration

-All rights are reserved to the original script owners, tell me if I need to remove those however, I might be working on a rewrite from scratch removing few dependencies to python libraries
+All rights are reserved to the original script owners, it has been now mostly reworked from scratch nevertheless will remove code if requested.

 # Quality
 Quality is specified within the stream, any twitch quality specified existing for the stream can be defined